astropy/astropy/docs/index.rst

         Project Details
         ^^^^^^^^^^^^^^^

-        More details about the project (changelog and what's new pages).
+        What's new in the latest release, changelog, and other project details.

         +++